 Birth - Kindergarten

 Provides social, physical, spiritual and creative opportunities for moms with young children—birth through kindergarten, and expecting moms.
-Join us and enjoy guest speakers, sisterhood, and meaningful conversation.
+Enjoy guest speakers, sisterhood, and meaningful conversation.
+Meets the first and third Tuesdays of the month, from 9:00-11:15 am at the Lytham Road Campus, during the school year.
+Register for 2022-23 here.

 Sunday Worship Services